roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-09 ****** bysadkins116© I want to thank you for all the comments on this story.
+I want to thank you for all the comments on this story.
 They have all helped, even the negative ones.
 I am working towards the end and will have probably only one more chapter.
 Thanks again for all the help I get from the volunteer editors.
 Please remember that this is fantasy, if you don't like it move on, if you do like it vote.
 All comments are welcome; it brightens my day when I see someone has taken the time to tell me what they think.

  Julie lay in bed, she was tied spread eagle and naked.
 She was gagged, blindfolded and had a headset covering her ears.
 Her mistress had placed clips on her nipples and labia.
 She had also inserted something in her pussy.
 Now the headset started to play some music.
 But Julie heard something in the background.
 She strained to hear what it was.
 As she listened intently she realized it was a voice.
 It was telling her things.